Tho-Lang/Satellite-trails/README.md

 "single_eval_hillas.py"
 Writes hillas parameter during and away from the trail to file.

-Location of all used Hillasparameter files:
+Location of all used Hillasparameter files on MPIK cluster (for H.E.S.S. members):
 "/lfs/l7/hess/users/spencers/realdata/Hillas0510_alldata/"